Learning-Augmented Decentralized Online Convex Optimization in Networks: Problem Formulation

 At step $t=1,\cdots,T$, each agent $v$ selects an irrevocable action $x_t^v\in\mathbb{R}^n$.
 We denote $x_t=[x_t^1,\cdots, x_t^V]$ as the action vector for all agents at step $t$, where the superscript $v$ represents the agent index whenever applicable.
 After $x_t$ is selected for step $t$, the network generates a global cost $g_t(x_t)$ which consists of the following three parts.

-$\bullet$ \textbf{Node cost $f_t^v(x_t^v)$:} Each individual agent incurs a node cost denoted as $f_t^v(x_t^v)$, which only relies on the action of a single agent $v$ at step $t$ and measures the effect of the agent's decision on itself.
+$\bullet$ \textbf{Node cost $f_t^v(x_t^v)$:} Each individual agent incurs a node cost $f_t^v(x_t^v)$, which only relies on the action of a single agent $v$ at step $t$ and measures the effect of the agent's decision on itself.

 $\bullet$ \textbf{Temporal cost $c_t^v(x_t^v,x_{t-1}^v)$:} It couples the two temporal-adjacent actions of a single agent $v$ and represents the effect of temporal interactions to smooth actions over time.